rmgirardin/mouse-bot/README.md

 Then install discord.js through the terminal: `npm install discord.js`<br>

 Open `config.json.example` and add keys to the blank fields.
 For `token` add you're bots token from the [Discord App](https://discordapp.com/developers/applications/me) page.
-Then add the announcements channel ID to `generalChannel` and do the same for `annChannel` and `officerChannel`.
-If you do not use an officer channel, you can just put the general channel's ID here.
+Then add the rules channel ID to `rulesChannel`.
+If you do not use a rules channel, you can just ignore this (just don't use the `/rules` command or comment out that command in the code).
 (If you don't know how to find the channel ID, follow [these instructions](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-server-ID-)).
 Finally, rename `config.json.example` to `config.json`.

 Now you can use `node app.js` in the terminal in your mouse-bot directory folder.
 Alternatively you can use `node ` and drag the folder path into the terminal.

 ## Functionality

-#### New Members Added to Server
+#### ~~New Members Added to Server~~
-The bot recognizes when new users are added to the server and greets then with a custom greeting.
-By default, Mouse Bot greets the user and tells them to review the `#rules` channel.
+~~The bot recognizes when new users are added to the server and greets then with a custom greeting.
+By default, Mouse Bot greets the user and tells them to review the `#rules` channel.~~

 #### Commands